nasa/openmct/README.md

 Each test suite generates a report in CircleCI.
 For a complete overview of testing functionality, please see our [Circle CI Test Insights Dashboard](https://app.circleci.com/insights/github/nasa/openmct/workflows/the-nightly/overview?branch=master&reporting-window=last-30-days)

 Our code coverage is generated during the runtime of our unit, e2e, and visual tests.
-The combination of those reports is published to [codecov.io](https://app.codecov.io/gh/nasa/openmct/)
+The combination of those reports is published to [codecov.io](https://app.codecov.io/gh/nasa/openmct/)  -H 'Authorization: {token}'
 # Authorization

 To access Codecov's API as an authenticated user please create an access token in Codecov.
 To create an access token please follow these directions: